censorship-no-archive/ceno1/doc/threatModel.md

 CENO promises strong user anonymity guarantees, inherited by using Freenet as the underlying storage and communication medium.
 Nodes that are using CENO are indistinguishable from the rest of the Freenet nodes and form part of the same global network of peers.
-Our user-bridge signaling mechanism leaks no metadata (apart from the intention of a node to establish a secure channel with the bridge), and the bridges cannot know who is requesting a URL.
+Our user-Bridge signaling mechanism leaks no metadata (apart from the intention of a node to establish a secure channel with the Bridge), and the Bridges cannot know who is requesting a URL.

 It is known that sophisticated attacks to networks such as Freenet could expose the identity of users, as we are describing in the "Threats" section.